Eerwigy/rrect_physics/README.md

 # pvw_rrect_physics

-This is a simple physics implementation with axis-aligned rounded rectangles that I'm using for my game Pancakes vs Waffles.
+This is a simple physics implementation with axis-aligned rounded rectangles that I *was* using for my game Pancakes vs Waffles.
 I do not recommend using this in your own projects because it is probably filled with bugs.
+Please use [avian physics](https://github.com/avianphysics/avian/) instead because it is much more feature rich and much more performant.

 ## Current limitations